We tested the Bowers & Wilkins Pi7 S2, an audiophile true wireless headphone with a travel-friendly trick in its case | CNN Underscored

 The downside, if you’re using the analog stereo input cable, is that the case can’t transmit and charge at the same time, so if you use it on a long flight you’ll likely arrive with your headphones and charging case drained, so you’ll likely want to pair with a portable battery pack if you’re hitting the road and plan to take advantage of this feature.

-Battery life is middle of the road and about what you’d expect from thi— I got about a half day’s worth of listening from the Pi7 S2 with the adaptive noise-canceling enabled; about an hour longer without.
+Battery life is middle of the road — I got about a half day’s worth of listening from the Pi7 S2 with the adaptive noise cancellation enabled and about an hour longer without.
 The charging case gives you another 16 hours of reserve, and a 15-minute charge gives you two hours of ANC-free listening.
 The AirPods Pro will get you a couple of extra hours of listening per full charge, and the case holds almost twice as much reserve.